Social Studies

 Stakeholder Engagement Sessions

 The social studies team at TEA is committed to enhancing opportunities for stakeholder engagement across the state of Texas.
 Social Studies Stakeholder Engagement Sessions allow the TEA social studies team to expand information sharing and interaction with stakeholders.
-All social studies stakeholders (parents, teachers, administrators, etc.) are invited to attend by registering below.
+All social studies stakeholders (parents, teachers, administrators, etc.) are invited to attend stakeholder engagement sessions.

 Recent Social Studies Communications